privacyguides/privacyguides.org/docs/basics/multi-factor-authentication.en.md

 The YubiKey stores data on a tamper-resistant solid-state chip which is [impossible to access](https://security.stackexchange.com/a/245772) non-destructively without an expensive process and a forensics laboratory.

-These keys are generally multifunction and provide a number of methods to authenticate.
+These keys are generally multi-function and provide a number of methods to authenticate.
 Below are the most common ones.

 #### Yubico OTP